 A reliable tool from a big name

 When it comes to business solutions and software, Adobe always comes near the top, and this is also the case in the area of e-learning.
-Captivate is the company’s attempt at producing a high quality e-learning authoring tool.
+Adobe Captivate is the company’s high quality e-learning authoring tool.

-The system is available for both Windows and Mac computers, and it offers a variety of features.
+The system is available for both Windows and Mac computers, and it offers an ever-expanding variety of features.
 Making use of HTML functionality and responsive design, the software lets you create courses that run on PCs, smartphones and tablets.

 There’s support for scalable HTML, play bar and mobile themes, and you also have the ability to pause and resume work whenever you want.
 What’s more, you can import storyboards from Captivate Draft (which is free on iOS devices), and also use the software with PowerPoint-based projects.
 All text, audio and other functionalities are retained.